harshamalhotra/existingDS-gitlab/contents/product-foundations/layout.md

 1. **Dynamic panel** (optional) that adapts to the primary context
 1. **AI panel** for intelligent features

+#### Names for external communication

+Use these names to refer to parts of the UI in UI text messages, documentation, and marketing materials:

+<figure-img alt="Wireframe of a typical GitLab application page composition" label="Application names for external use" src="/img/layout-external-names.svg"></figure-img>

+1. **Top bar**
+1. **Left sidebar**
+1. **{currentContext} panel** based on the primary context, for example, if the context is a merge request, refer to it as the "merge request panel"
+1. **Details panel** supports the primary context
+1. **GitLab Duo panel** to match and enforce a user's mental model; it's not just any AI
+1. **GitLab Duo sidebar**

+Do not use the following terms externally as they're less descriptive and could cause confusion:

+- AI panel
+- Nav (or navigation)
+- Chrome

 ### Media and container queries

 The layout system uses different parameters to determine when and how content should adapt to varying contexts and constraints.